VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_5_statements/notes.md

         //...body
     }while(cond);

-    variable declaring is not allowed in condition, as it cannot be used in the body as it is out of scope variable declared in the body is out of scope to while, as the scope ends with the end of the block '}'
+    variable declaration is not allowed in condition, as it cannot be used in the body as it is out of scope variable declared in the body is out of scope to while, as the scope ends with the end of the block '}', closing braces

 ### for construct
     for( init-statement condition; expr)